-This Official Statement, including the cover page and appendices, is provided for the purpose of presenting certain information relating to the Town of Southington, Connecticut (the "Town"), in connection with the issuance and sale of \$26,920,000 General Obligation Bonds, (the "Bonds") and \$12,000,000 General Obligation Bond Anticipation Notes (the "Notes") of the Town.
+This Official Statement, including the cover page and appendices, is provided for the purpose of presenting certain information relating to the Town of Southington, Connecticut (the "Town"), in connection with the issuance and sale of \$17,200,000 General Obligation Bonds, (the "Bonds") and \$6,000,000 General Obligation Bond Anticipation Notes (the "Notes") of the Town.

 The Bonds and Notes are being offered for sale at public bidding.
-Notices of Sale dated January 8, 2015 have been furnished to prospective bidders.
+Notices of Sale dated January 7, 2016 have been furnished to prospective bidders.
 Reference is made to the Notices of Sale, which are included as Appendices D-1 and D-2 for the terms and conditions of the bidding.

 This Official Statement is not to be construed as a contract or agreement between the Town and the purchasers or holders of any of the Bonds or Notes.
 Any statements made in this Official Statement involving matters of opinion or estimates are not intended to be representations of fact, and no representation is made that any such opinion or estimate will be realized.
 No representation is made that past experience, as might be shown by financial or other information herein, will necessarily continue or be repeated in the future.
 All quotations from and summaries and explanations of provisions of Statutes, Charters, or other laws and acts and proceedings of the Town contained herein do not purport to be complete, are subject to repeal or amendment, and are qualified in their entirety by reference to such laws and the original official documents.
-All references to the Bonds or Notes and the proceedings of the Town relating thereto are qualified in their entirety by reference to such as and the original official in their entirety by reference to the definitive form of the Bonds and the Notes and such proceedings.
+All references to the Bonds or Notes and the proceedings of the Town relating thereto are qualified in their entirety by reference to the definitive form of the Bonds and the Notes and such proceedings.